Shvsharma/HHA504_assignment_networking/README.md

 ![Screenshot 2024-10-03 165817](https://github.com/user-attachments/assets/a5c3ee74-24fa-4da1-b359-eedf369b4110)

 ### 3. Created and Deployed Flask Application
-- Deployed a Flask application on the GCP VM and ran it on port 5007.
+- Deployed a Flask application on the Azure VM and ran it on port 5007.
 - Flask code example:
   ```python
   from flask import Flask